hyundai-robotics/doc-hrscript/5-moving-robot/3-pose-expression.md

 ﻿# 5.3 Pose Expression

-The expression in which the result value becomes a pose is called a "pose expression."
+The expression in which the result value becomes a pose is called a `pose expression`.

 All the following forms are recognized as poses.